 Most cordless phones, including all the ones we tested, now run on DECT (Digital Enhanced Cordless Telecommunications) 6.0 technology.
 The differences between this type of phone and others (2.4 GHz and 5.8 GHz phones) include better range, better sound quality and less interference, as it uses a frequency band specifically set aside for cordless phone use.

 Most people in the United States do not have landlines, according to this survey by the National Center for Health Statistics.
 Mobile phones have replaced landlines over the past decade, and the trend continues, with more Americans living in mobile-only households each year.
-About 45 percent of adults still use a landline phone, so traditional phone service is far from obsolete.
-However, the country is becoming more mobile-oriented.

 Cell phones have a few advantages over landlines, including mobility and accessibility.
 Most people who have landlines have cell phones as well, making the landline an added, unnecessary expense for many people.
 Even with cordless setups, landline phones are locked to their locations.
 Most people carry their cell phones with them so they don't miss important calls, messages, emails or news.
 And because smartphones continue to offer new conveniences, it often makes more sense to choose a smartphone over a landline.

-Landlines, however, offer better reliability, especially in rural areas where cell service can be spotty.
+Landlines, however, can offer better reliability, especially in rural areas where cell service can be spotty.
 This reliability is especially important in emergency situations, as cellular location may not be accurate.
 Landline handsets can also be more comfortable for long calls.
 Many landline phones, including some of the products we reviewed, have features that play nicely with cell phones, including Bluetooth interfacing and message forwarding.
 These are great features if you don’t want to carry your smartphone with you when you’re home.